Shutdown showdown: Pelosi says 'no,' Trump says 'bye-bye'

 Vice President Mike Pence said Trump has been clear about his priorities all along and that Republicans will "stand firm" on keeping the government shut down until Democrats agree to build the wall.

 "There will be no deal without a wall," Pence said.
-"There will be no deal without th priorities the president has put on the table."
+"There will be no deal without the priorities the president has put on the table."

 And, though Trump had just walked away from the actual negotiating table, Pence said Democrats "should come back to the table" to work on a plan to build the wall and fund the government.